persona0220/quartz/content/Confidential Computing/WorldGuard.md

 - Within a world, the operating system kernel uses the page tables and MMU to isolate the resources of one application from another
 - **Horizontal isolation between worlds is provided by hardware using the WID** field under supervision of the Secure Monitor, which runs in M-mode.

-## vs Arm TrustZone

-The biggest different is that TrustZone has only two worlds, one secure world and one non-secure world.
-Typically, the secure world is a slave, intended for support of the non-secure world and only responding to their requests.
-In contrast, WorldGuard can create unlimited number of worlds, even for each user application, to support isolation enforced by hardware.

-In TrustZone, the NS bit isolates secure world resources from the non-secure world.
-The WorldGuard's WID is equivalent to the NS bit in that it identifies the running world.
-But it is more scalable because it can represent more than two worlds.
-If the system is built for only two worlds, the WID need only be one bit wide.
-Therefore, WorldGuard can emulate TrustZone TEE architecture by creating two worlds (secure and non-secure) or three worlds (secure, non-secure and monitor).

 ## More details